-The School of Nursing, founded in 1942, is located on the main campus in Storrs, Connecticut at 231 Glenbrook Road.Selected courses are offered at the regional campuses.
-The School is fully approved and accredited.
-Our programs are supported by well-qualified faculty, many of whom are internationally renowned experts in their areas of specialty.
+UConn’s School of Nursing has a timeless commitment to wellness and works to provide the exceptional education needed to succeed in this rapidly evolving profession.
+The School, founded in 1942, is located on the main campus in Storrs, Connecticut, with select courses offered at the regional campuses.
+The School is fully approved and accredited, and our undergraduate, graduate, and certificate nursing programs are supported by well-qualified faculty, many of whom are internationally renowned experts in their areas of specialty.

 All full-time tenure track faculty members are prepared at the doctoral level.
 The School has access to adjunct faculty members from a wide variety of agencies in the state to serve as clinical experts and is affiliated with health care agencies within Connecticut as well as many others nationally.
 Academic Facilities consist of specialized services and resources for students provided in modern facilities, multimedia classrooms, and newly built academic centers.

-- Professionalism in behavior, presentation, and conduct
+Professionalism in behavior, presentation, and conduct

-- Accountability for actions
+Accountability for my actions

-- eXcellence in research, practice, teaching and service
+eXcellence in scholarship, practice, teaching, and service

-- Service to students, the profession and community
+Service to the profession and the community

 Consistent with the metaparadigm of nursing, each person is viewed as a unique dynamic individual interconnected with others and continually interacting and responding with the environment.
 Environment is the context in which the human experience of health occurs.
 Humans have culturally derived values and beliefs that give meaning to life and health.
 Health is a non-linear entity characterized as a matter of personal meaning and interpretation; an ever-changing quality of living and dying influenced by myriad sociocultural, spiritual, economic, physical, developmental and psychological variables.
 Nursing practice is the convergence of caring elements, ways of knowing, person, health and environment.